MEEDOO99/MEEDOO/Rules-Guidebook.md

 ![](https://i.imgur.com/5e79jzg.png)

-**B4-2.** Political discussions should be redirected to "#politics-and-debate"
+**B4-2.** Discussions involving political or controversial topics must be redirected to "#politics-and-debate".

-**B4-3.** A 'debate' is a discussion where one user is trying to convince another user of their viewpoint.
-These should also be redirected to the "#politics-and-debate" channel.
+**B4-3.** Heated debates should also be redirected to "#politics-and-debate".

 ### B5.
 Posting explicit content
 Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#off-topic" channel.
 Any pornographic or 18+ content can _only_ be posted in the "#adult" channel.
 Content that is graphic or disturbing (such as gore) is prohibited entirely.